cytoscape/py4cytoscape/doc/concepts.rst

 * Your Cytoscape workstation (via `PyCharm <https://www.jetbrains.com/pycharm/>`_, `Anaconda <https://www.anaconda.com/>`_, and others)
 * Private Notebook servers (e.g., `GenePattern Notebook <https://notebook.genepattern.org>`_)
-* Public Notebook servers (e.g., `Google Collaboratory <https://colab.research.google.com/>`_)
+* Public Notebook servers (e.g., `Google Collaboratory <https://colab.research.google.com/>`_ and `JetBrains Datalore <https://datalore.jetbrains.com/>`_)

 In each case, your Jupyter Notebook can call py4cytoscape functions that are executed by Cytoscape running on your own workstation.

-Note that the file system accessible to a Notebook may be different from the file system Cytoscape can access.
-We highly recommend that your Notebook code use *sandboxing* techniques built into py4cytoscape when sharing files to be read by Cytoscape or created by Cytoscape.
+Note that when a Notebook executes on a server, the file system accessible to it is likely different from the file system Cytoscape can access.
+We highly recommend that your server-based Notebook code use *sandboxing* techniques built into py4cytoscape when sharing files to be read by
+Cytoscape or created by Cytoscape.
 See the `Sandboxing`_ section (below) for an explanation of the file sharing protocol.

 See the `Sanity Test <https://github.com/bdemchak/cytoscape-jupyter/tree/main/sanity-test>`_ examples to see how to